Kalleshwaraswamy/Kalleshwaraswamy/README.md

 His first student Dr Vidayshreewas awarded with JawaharLal Nehru ICAR Best Ph D thesis 2018 for the thesis entitled ‘Taxonomy, distribution and diversity of termite fauna of western Ghats’.

 He has guided 10 M. Sc. students and 4 Ph.
 D. students at University of Agricultural and Horticultural Sciences, Shivamogga.

-He has worked extensively on Arecanutwhitegrubs, Leucopholislepidophora, one of the serious pests of Arecanut in Western Ghat segment of Karnataka and developed IPM strategy for the pest.
+He has worked extensively on Arecanutwhitegrubs, Leucopholis lepidophora, one of the serious pests of Arecanut in Western Ghat segment of Karnataka and developed IPM strategy for the pest.
+He has described 2 new species of termites and one species of earwig.

 The IPM strategy has been tested and proven in growers field and now used extensively for whitegrub management.
 He has part of the team that identified and reported Fall armyworm, Spodopterafrugiperda from India for the first time.